 Even the most meticulously prepared cost segregation study can be selected for an IRS audit.
 A reputable provider will stand behind their work with a guarantee of audit support.
 This means if the IRS questions their report, the firm will defend their findings at no additional cost to you.
 This guarantee is a sign of confidence in their methodology and provides you with invaluable peace of mind.
 Before signing any agreement, make sure this support is clearly outlined.
 A firm that provides a complete, CPA-ready report and offers robust tax services demonstrates a commitment to being your long-term partner in financial success.

-A Look at the Top Cost Segregation Study Providers
+Top 6 Cost Segregation Study Providers Reviewed

 Choosing the right provider is a big decision, so I’ve gathered a list of some of the most reputable firms in the industry.
 Each one has a slightly different focus, so you can find the perfect fit for your specific portfolio and goals.
 From boutique specialists to global accounting giants, here are the top providers to consider for your next cost segregation study.